arrilot/laravel-widgets/README.md

 1) Do not add `protected $config = [...]` line to a child.

-2) Add defaults like that instead:
+2) Instead add defaults like this:

 ```php
 public function __construct(array $config = [])